VespucciProject/Vespucci-docs/_posts/2016-07-05-vespucci-user-interface.md

 **Window** - this shows various dialogs of Vespucci which can be enabled as needed.
 The most commonly used dialogs are enabled automatically.
 New dialogs are opened in a new window, rather than as a part of the standard Vespucci window.

+**

 **Help** - This contains information about using Vespucci.

+### Toolbar

+The toolbar contains 8 elements, described below.

+**Open Dataset** - opens a file saved in the Vespucci format (.h5).

+**Save Dataset** - saves the dataset in the Vespucci format.

+**Import Dataset** - imports a single dataset.
+This is described in more detail on the "Importing Data" page.

+**Import Datasets** - imports multiple "point spectra" datasets.
+This is described in more detail on the "Importing Data" page.

+**Close Dataset** - closes the current dataset.

+**Plot Result** - plots the elements in a matrix versus one another, unless a different abscissa is selected.
+For example, when using this with the "spectra" matrix, the y vs. x are values in the matrix itself.
+In this case, the spectral abscissa is automatically selected (which then ignores the selected x value), but that can be changed by changing the abscissa value from "Spectral Abscissa" to "Column."

+**Create Color Map** - creates a map of the matrix elements.
+This can only be done if the number of elements is the same as the x and y values.

+**Info** - gives various info about the selected matrix.